modulo-/SDP-2016-Team-F/doc/group11-presentation.md

 thinking we didn't have any.
 This is also their strength, however.
 Unlike many other teams, which have to first open their grabbers, approach the ball, and then close them, our grabbers are open by default.
 We simply move to one side of the ball, and close the grabbers.
+Moving to the correct position in order to grab the ball was more tricky than it seems, as we cannot blindly charge into it, but have to approach it from the side.

 For kicking we use a solonoid kicker, which in essence is an electromagnet which propels a small metal rod.
 By the way, I do feel the need to claim